priscilacixd/priscilacixd/README.md

 Open-source projects, innovative tech ideas, and any exciting opportunities where I can contribute and learn.
 I'm eager to work on projects that challenge me and help me grow.

 📫 How to reach me
 You can reach me via email at priscilacarlaxd.08@gmail.com.
-You can also connect with me on LinkedIn or follow me on Instagram.
+You can also connect with me on Linkedin or follow me on Instagram.

 😄 Pronouns
 She/Her